 Examples Open Focus Close Process Agreement "Are we ready to brainstorm?"
 "Are we ready to organize the information?"
 "Are we ready to make a decision?"
-Content Agreement Content Agreement "Is this the complete record of all of the focus groups' responses?"
+Content Agreement"Is this the complete record of all of the focus groups' responses?"
+"Are these the right categories?"
 "Is this our final list of recommendations to take to the board?"